Lancashire Special educational needs and disabilities - local offer

 - The Headteacher is able to assist with documentation, or arranging for another staff member to assist.
 The Headteacher will also support as appropriate any requests from benefits offices at the parents request.

 - Our Key Stage Leaders and Family Liaison Officer co-ordinates all transition arrangements and information sharing.

 Transition from Primary School and School Leavers

 - School will attend transition reviews at primary school once the school has been identified.
-A full induction programme is offered to all new pupils.
+A full induction programme is offered to all new students.
 In July two or three full days can be spent in school in preparation for entrance full time.
 A member of staff has responsibility for y6/7 transfer.
 Visits are differentiated according to individual need.

-• We hold transitions coffee mornings regularly and a transition event in addition to the Review and Parents evenings.
-Transition team members, YPS, Nurse, Social Care and many others are available at these to answer questions and give support.
+- We hold transition coffee mornings regularly and a transition event in addition to the review and parents evenings.

 Extra Curriculum Activities

-• All pupils have access to free lunchtime clubs which are provided in school.
+- All students have access to lunchtime clubs which are provided in school.

-• Social interaction is at the forefront of education at this school.
-It is based on appropriate behaviour and is consolidated in lunchtime activities and conduct around the school.
-Pupils are given continual opportunity to work with friends, communicate appropriately with friends and staff and visitors to the school.
+- Social interaction is at the forefront of education at this school.
+It is based on appropriate communication and is consolidated in lunchtime activities and conduct around the school.
+Students are given continual opportunity to work with friends, communicate appropriately with friends and staff and visitors to the school.